History of Poland during the Jagiellonian dynasty: Poland and Lithuania in personal union under Jagiełło

 The first king of the new dynasty was Jogaila, the Grand Duke of Lithuania, who was known as Władysław II Jagiełło in Poland.
-He was elected king of Poland in 1386 after his marriage to Jadwiga of Anjou, the King of Poland in her own right, and his conversion to Roman Catholicism.
-The Christianization of Lithuania in the Latin Rite followed.
+He was elected king of Poland in 1386 after his marriage to Jadwiga of Anjou, the King of Poland in her own right, and his conversion to Catholicism.
+The Christianization of Lithuania into the Latin Church followed.
 Jogaila's rivalry in Lithuania with his cousin Vytautas the Great, who was opposed to Lithuania's domination by Poland, was settled in 1392 in the Ostrów Agreement and in 1401 in the Union of Vilnius and Radom: Vytautas became the Grand Duke of Lithuania for life under Jogaila's nominal supremacy.
 The agreement made possible a close cooperation between the two nations necessary to succeed in struggles with the Teutonic Order.
 The Union of Horodło of 1413 defined the relationship further and granted privileges to the Roman Catholic (as opposed to Eastern Orthodox) segment of the Lithuanian nobility.

 Struggle with the Teutonic Knights

 The Polish–Lithuanian–Teutonic War of 1409–1411, precipitated by the Samogitian uprisings in Lithuanian territories controlled by the State of the Teutonic Order, culminated in the Battle of Grunwald (Tannenberg), in which the combined forces of the Polish and Lithuanian-Rus' armies completely defeated the Teutonic Knights.
 The offensive that followed lost its impact with the ineffective siege of Malbork (Marienburg).
 The failure to take the fortress and eliminate the Teutonic (later Prussian) state had dire historic consequences for Poland in the 18th, 19th and 20th centuries.
 The Peace of Thorn of 1411 gave Poland and Lithuania rather modest territorial adjustments, including Samogitia.
 Afterwards, there were more military campaigns and peace deals that did not hold.
 One unresolved arbitration took place at the Council of Constance.
 In 1415, Paulus Vladimiri, rector of the Kraków Academy, presented his Treatise on the Power of the Pope and the Emperor in respect to Infidels at the council, in which he advocated tolerance, criticized the violent conversion methods of the Teutonic Knights, and postulated that pagans have the right to peaceful coexistence with Christians and political independence.
 This stage of the Polish-Lithuanian conflict with the Teutonic Order ended with the Treaty of Melno in 1422.
-The Polish-Teutonic War of 1431-35 (see Battle of Wiłkomierz) was concluded with the Peace of Brześć Kujawski in 1435.
+The Polish-Teutonic War of 1431–35 (see Battle of Wiłkomierz) was concluded with the Peace of Brześć Kujawski in 1435.